Drex - The Digital Real: Innovation and Security in the Brazilian Financial System

 Project Governance

 The Executive Management Committee (CEG) is responsible for the governance of the Drex Pilot.
-Composed of employees from different departments of the Central Bank, the committee manages the criteria and execution of the project phases.
+Composed of staff from various departments of the Central Bank, the committee manages the criteria and execution of the project phases.

 Technology and Security

-Drex is based on a multi-asset DLT platform that enables the registration and trading of diverse assets, such as bank deposits, payment accounts and government bonds.
-All transactions are conditional and simultaneous, ensuring atomic settlement (Delivery versus Payment - DvP) and eliminating negative balance risks.
+Drex is based on a multi-asset DLT platform that allows the registration and trading of various assets, such as bank deposits, payment accounts, and government bonds.
+All transactions are conditional and simultaneous, ensuring atomic settlement (Delivery Versus Payment - DvP) and eliminating the risk of negative balances.

 Next Steps

 The results of the testing phases will determine when Drex will be made available to the general public.
-The initiative reinforces the BC# Agenda, promoting modernization, efficiency and security in the Brazilian financial system.
+This initiative reinforces the BC# Agenda, promoting modernization, efficiency, and security in the Brazilian financial system.

 Sources: